TANMAY0189/Stock_Market_Preprocessing/README.md

 # STOCK MARKET PREPROCESSING
-- This is a freelance project (April,2020) done for a Pune based Stock Market firm.
+- This is a freelance project (April,2020) done for Mulitplactous Private Limited.
 - The project was about preprocessing stock values as desired by creating customized Jupyter Notebooks.

 ## File Descriptions :